OpenBankingUK/read-write-api-docs-pub/resources and data models/event notifications/event-notifications.md

 The Event Notification resource is used by a ASPSP to notify a TPP of an event.

 This resource description should be read in conjunction with a compatible Real Time Event Notification Profile.

-### Profile Compatibility

-For a list of profiles compatible with this resource, please see the [Compatibility Matrix]().

 ## Endpoints